fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Gothic

 The German monks at the time of Gutenberg used a black-letter writing style, and he copied their handwriting in his typefaces for printing.
 Italian type designers (after printing spread south) sneered at the style, preferring the type designs left by the Romans.
-As a term of contempt they used the word gothic, the style of the goths who helped destroy the roman empire.
+As a term of contempt they used the word gothic, the style of the Goths who helped destroy the roman empire.

 ### Graphite tables